Academic Innovation and High Impact Practices Awards

-These funds are available to underwrite innovations in teaching, course development or curricular design that show promise of having a significant and positive impact on the academic environment at Franklin & Marshall College.
-These grants are intended to provide for one-time expenses that will result in an immediate or enduring enrichment of the learning community at the college.
+The Faculty Center offers grants of up to $500 to underwrite explorations in teaching, course development or curricular design that show promise of having a significant and positive impact on the academic environment at Franklin & Marshall College.
+Two categories of projects are supported: Academic Innovation and High Impact Practices.

 - funding for multiple iterations of an event, experience or project

 - reimbursement of costs incurred or projected in completion of any academic degree

 - textbooks or equipment (note: computer software to enhance blended learning in a course is eligible for funding)

 - faculty stipends

 Individual faculty members requesting funds, not their Department Chairs, should apply using the appropriate form, linked below.

 Successful submission of either grant application will generate an automatic email receipt.
 If you do not receive this email, your application was not complete and will not be processed.
 Please contact the Faculty Center Coordinator with any questions or issues concerning the submission process.

 Academic Innovation awards support faculty as they try something new in their teaching.
 Previous awards have been made for materials needed for an activity, specialized software, transport for a new community-based experience, first-time field trips, attendance at a workshop on a new pedagogy, etc. Faculty have used funds for a particular course, an event tied to a major, activities across departments, and curricular assessment.

 High Impact Practices awards, new in the 2017-18 academic year, are for high impact teaching practices.
 Activities supported by this type of grant need to be explicitly tied to one or more features of teaching/learning shown to have a high impact on student learning and success.
 A document describing high impact practices in more detail is available at this link.
 Funds for guest-speakers, field trips, theater or dance productions will likely fall into this category if they are not a new activity for the faculty member.